egustavsson/runExomeDepth/README.md

 You will need to have Docker installed on your system.
 For installation instructions, visit Docker's official website at https://www.docker.com/.

+> [!WARNING]
-> Note: While it is possible to run this without Docker, we strongly recommend against it due to potential compatibility issues with dependencies.
+> While it is possible to run this without Docker, we strongly recommend against it due to potential compatibility issues with dependencies.
 If you still wish to proceed without Docker, you can find the necessary information here: [without docker](without_docker/README.md)

 To run this you will need to have `Docker` installed on your system. `Docker` is a platform that allows you to create, deploy, and run applications in containers.
 More information about `Docker` can be found at https://www.docker.com/.
 Follow the instructions below to install `Docker` if you have not already: